Non-Archimedean Whitney stratifications: The setting

-In spherically complete valued fields, there is no risometry from a ball $B$ to a proper subset of $B$.
-For definable risometries, this follows from Lemma~\ref{lem:dsc} about definable spherically completeness.
-The proof uses the following ``definable Banach fixed point theorem''.
+It will be important to us is that there is no risometry from a ball $B$ to a proper subset of $B$.
+In spherically complete valued fields, this is true in general.
+We will require it only for definable risometries; to obtain that, definable spherically completeness is be enough.
+The proof goes via the following ``definable Banach fixed point theorem''.

-\begin{lem} Let $B \subseteq K^n$ be a ball and suppose that $f\colon B \to B$ is definable and contracting in the sense that for any $x_1, x_2 \in B$ with $x_1\not=x_2$, $v(f(x_1) - f(x_2)) > v(x_1 - x_2) $.
+\begin{lem} Let $B \subseteq K^n$ be a ball and suppose that $f\colon B \to B$ is definable and contracting in the sense that for any $x_1, x_2 \in B$ with $x_1\not=x_2$, $\val(f(x_1) - f(x_2)) > \val(x_1 - x_2) $.
 Then $f$ has (exactly) one fixed point. \end{lem}

 \begin{proof} Suppose that $f(x) \ne x$ for all $x \in B$.
 For $x \in B$, set